tai-dang11/alphafold3/CONTRIBUTING.md

 ### Solve an issue

-Please check `DEVELOPMENT.md` in sub folder to get familar with running and testing codes.
+Please check `DEVELOPMENT.md` in sub folder to get familiar with running and testing codes.

 ### Open a Pull request.

 When you're done making the changes, open a pull request and fill PR template so we can better review your PR.
 The template helps reviewers understand your changes and the purpose of your pull request.

-Don't forget to link PR to issue if you are solving one.
+Don't forget to link PR to the issue if you are solving one.

 If you run into any merge issues, checkout this [git tutorial](https://lab.github.com/githubtraining/managing-merge-conflicts) to help you resolve merge conflicts and other issues.